onflow/ccf/ccf_specs.md

 - `type-value-ref.id` MUST refer to `composite-type-value.id` in the same `composite-type-value` data item.

-- all parameter lists MUST be unique in `composite-type-value`.
 - `name` MUST be unique in `composite-type-value.fields`.

-  - `identifier` MUST be unique in `composite-type-value.initializers`.
+- All parameter lists MUST have unique `identifier`.
+For example, `indentifier` MUST be unique in
+  - `composite-type-value.initializers`
+  - `function-value.parameters`

 - elements MUST be unique in `restricted-type` or `restricted-type-value`.